LoganStreet/LoganStreet/README.md

 Here are some of the technologies and tools I work with:

 - Programming Languages: Python, SQL, JavaScript, HTML, CSS
-- Web Development: React, Node.js, Flask, Django, Tailwind
+- Web Development: React, Node.js, Flask, Django
 - Database: MongoDB, MySQL
 - Other: RapidAPI/ API, Xampp, AD, VM's